What is Vietnamese Coffee?

 Iced Coffee: A Vietnamese Specialty

 One of the most popular ways to enjoy Vietnamese coffee is in its iced form.
 The hot and humid climate of Vietnam makes iced coffee a refreshing choice.
-"Ca phe sua da" is a staple in Vietnamese coffee shops and is often served in a glass filled with ice, making it a perfect beverage to cool down with on a sweltering day.
+"Ca phe sua da" is a staple in Vietnamese coffee shops and is often served in a glass filled with ice, making it a perfect beverage to cool down with.
+Learn more in our full guide to Vietnamese iced coffee in NZ.

 Coffee Culture: More Than Just a Drink